Information Security Oversight Office (ISOO)

 Article 3.
 Membership.

-C. Nomination Process for Non-government Representatives.
-The Chairman will solicit and accept formal nominations for Committee membership for non-government representatives through the NISPPAC industry spokesperson designated in accordance with Article 3, paragraph E. They are responsible for ensuring the solicitation of nominations from the other non-government representatives on the Committee and from the governing boards of professional, trade and other organizations whose membership is substantially comprised of employees of business concerns involved with classified contracts, licenses, or grants.
-Although a non-government representative does not represent his or her employing company, the Chairman will solicit the approval of the Chief Executive Officer or senior management official of that company to allow the nominated individual to serve on the NISPPAC.
+The Chairperson will solicit and accept formal nominations for Committee membership for non-government representatives through the Committee industry spokesperson designated in accordance with Article 3, paragraph E. They are responsible for ensuring the solicitation of nominations from the other non-government representatives on the Committee and from the governing boards of professional, trade and other organizations whose membership is substantially comprised of employees of business concerns involved with classified contracts, licenses, or grants.
+Although a non-government representative does not represent his or her employing company, the Chairperson will solicit the approval of the Chief Executive Officer or senior management official of that company to allow the nominated individual to serve on the Committee.

-E. Term of Membership.
-The term of membership for Government representatives shall be until they leave the position.
-If their nomination letter states an end period, a new letter will need to be provided prior to that period ending.
-The term of membership for industry representatives shall be four years.
-The terms of industry representatives shall be staggered so that the terms of two industry representatives are completed at the end of each fiscal year.
-Industry representatives may not serve successive terms, unless a representative served for a period of no longer than two years of the immediately preceding term.
-When a member is unable to serve their full term, or when, in the view of the Chairman, a member has failed to meet their commitment to the NISPPAC, a replacement shall be selected in the same manner to complete the unexpired portion of that member's term.
-Each representative's term of membership shall be conveyed by letter from the Chairman.
+The term of membership for industry representatives is four years.
+The terms of industry representatives must be staggered so that the terms of two industry representatives are completed at the end of each FY.
+Industry representatives may not serve successive terms unless a representative served for a period of no longer than two years of the immediately preceding term.
+When a member is unable to serve their full term, or when, in the view of the Chairperson, a member has failed to meet their commitment to the Committee, a replacement will be selected in the same manner to complete the unexpired portion of that member's term.
+Each representative's term of membership will be conveyed by letter from the Chairperson.

 F. NISPPAC Industry Spokesperson.

-G. Security Clearance.
-If it becomes necessary to hold a classified meeting, members and alternates in attendance must possess a current security clearance at or above the level of the meeting’s classification.
-Clearance certification shall be provided in advance of the meeting to the Chairman by the employing agency or company.
+Clearance certification shall be provided in advance of the meeting to the Chairperson by the employing agency or company.
 ISOO and NARA’s Security Management Division will verify that members have been approved for access to classified national security information and ensure that classified information utilized in association with a Committee meeting is managed in accordance with national policy (i.e., E.O.
-13526, “Classified National Security Information.”)
+13526, “Classified National Security Information”).

 Article 4.
 Meetings.

 D. Closed Meetings.
-Meetings of the NISPPAC will be closed only in limited circumstances and in accordance with applicable law.
-When the Chairman has determined in advance that discussions during a Committee meeting will involve matters about which public disclosure would be harmful to the interests of the Government, industry, or others, an advance notice of a closed meeting, citing the applicable exemptions of the GISA, will be published in the Federal Register.
+Meetings of the Committee will be closed only in limited circumstances and in accordance with applicable law.
+When the Chairperson has decided in advance that discussions during a Committee meeting will involve matters about which public disclosure would be harmful to the interests of the Government, industry, or others, an advance notice of a closed meeting, citing the applicable exemptions of GISA, will be published in the Federal Register.
 The notice may announce the full or partial closing of a meeting.
-If, during the course of an open meeting, matters inappropriate for public disclosure arise during discussions, the Chairman will order such discussion to cease, and shall schedule it for a closed session.
 Notices of closed meetings will be published in the Federal Register at least 15 calendar days in advance.

 H. Public Comment.
 Members of the public may attend any meeting, or a portion(s) of a meeting, that is not closed to the public, and may at the determination of the Chairman, offer public comment during a meeting.
 The meeting announcement published in the Federal Register may note that oral comment from the public is excluded and in such circumstances invite written comment as an alternative.
 Also, members of the public may submit written statements to the Committee at any time.